CNBSSA/nbhoodride/replit.md

 ## Payment System: Virtual PG Card

-The application uses a **Virtual PG Card** system for testing ride payments.
+The application uses a **Virtual PG Card** system as the primary and only payment method.
 Each user (rider and driver) has a virtual card balance that starts at $1000.

+**Note:** Cash payment functionality has been deactivated and hidden from all users.
+The cash payment code remains in the backend for potential future use, but all UI references and navigation options have been removed.
+Virtual card is now the exclusive payment method.

 ### How Virtual Card Payments Work